stephen-hill/base58php/readme.md

 ## License

-The MIT License (MIT).
+This library is license under the MIT License (MIT).
 Please see License File for more information.

 ## Credits